bryntum/bryntum-calendar-react-trpc-starter/README.md

 ## Adding npm packages to the client or server app

 To add an npm package to the correct app, use the `--workspace` flag with the `npm install` command.
-For example, to add the `zod` npm package to the `client`, use the following command from the root directory:
+For example, to add the `zod` npm package to the `server`, use the following command from the root directory:

 ```sh
 npm install zod --workspace=server